-Under the EUR 5,000,000,000 Guaranteed Euro Medium Term Note Programme (the "Programme") described in this base prospectus (the "Base Prospectus"), Fluvius System Operator CV (the "Issuer") may from time to time issue notes denominated in any currency agreed between the Issuer and the relevant Dealer(s) (as defined below) (the "Notes").
+Under the EUR 5,000,000,000 Guaranteed Euro Medium Term Note Programme (the "Programme") described in this base prospectus (which expression shall include this base prospectus as amended and/or supplemented from time to time and all documents incorporated by reference herein, the "Base Prospectus"), Fluvius System Operator CV (the "Issuer") may from time to time issue notes denominated in any currency agreed between the Issuer and the relevant Dealer(s) (as defined below) (the "Notes").
 The aggregate nominal amount of Notes outstanding will not at any time exceed EUR 5,000,000,000 (or its equivalent in any other currencies).
 The Notes are guaranteed by Fluvius Antwerpen, Fluvius Limburg, Fluvius West, Gaselwest, Imewo, Intergem, Iveka, Iverlek, PBE, Riobra and Sibelgas (each a "Guarantor" and together the "Guarantors"), each on a several but not joint basis, subject to the pro rata limitations set out in their respective guarantee (each a "Guarantee").

 Any Notes issued under the Programme on or after the date of this Base Prospectus are issued subject to the provisions herein.
-Notes to be issued under the Programme may be Fixed Rate Notes, Floating Rate Notes, Zero-Coupon Notes (each as defined in Part IV - 'Terms and conditions of the Notes') or a combination of the foregoing, depending on the Interest and Redemption basis (each as defined in Part IV - 'Terms and conditions of the Notes') specified in the relevant Final Terms (as defined below).
-The Notes will be issued in the Specified Denomination(s) specified in the relevant Final Terms.
-The minimum Specified Denomination of the Notes shall be at least EUR 100,000 (or its equivalent in any other currency).
+Notes to be issued under the Programme may be Fixed Rate Notes, Floating Rate Notes, Zero Coupon Notes (each as defined in Part IV - 'Terms and conditions of the Notes') or a combination of the foregoing, depending on the Interest and Redemption basis (each as defined in Part IV - 'Terms and conditions of the Notes') specified in the relevant Final Terms (as defined below).
+The Notes will be issued in the Specified Denomination(s) specified Denomination of the Notes shall be at least EUR 1,000 (or its equivalent in any other currency).
 The Notes have no maximum Specified Denomination.